Mr-Arash-Shahi/Standgram_Blog/README.md

 * Custum User Model
 * Search Bar
 * Hashtag & Share
-* Can Post a Article
+* You Can Post a Article
 * Like & Dislike with Ajax
 * Comment & Reply Comment